Y6 Little Canada 2018

-After an uneventful coach journey, we arrived in Portsmouth at the Historic Dockyard just as it was opening.
+After a slow start due to traffic, we arrived in Portsmouth at the Historic Dockyard.
 We were lucky enough to have the whole of Action Stations to ourselves and the children quickly discovered the climbing wall and the assault course.
 Giant Jenga and ‘4 in a row’ also proved popular.
 A competition soon developed on the reaction challenge and great fun was had by all.

-After an early lunch, we enjoyed looking around the Mary Rose and finding out lots of facts, especially how to fire a cannon-one of the things we found out though was the Royal Navy calls them guns not cannons.
+After lunch, we enjoyed looking around HMS Victory and finding out lots of facts, especially how to fire a cannon-one of the things we found out though was the Royal Navy calls them guns not cannons.
 A few photos and back on the coach to the ferry terminal.

 A short coach journey when we got off the ferry and we arrived at our destination.
 With luggage safely in our chalets, we had a tour of the site before a hearty dinner of either sausages and mash or vegetable curry.
 We were lucky that the beds were already made for us so we didn’t have to struggle putting in sheets or duvet covers!

-Our evening activity was ‘Ambush’ and we were surprised by an unexpected rain shower.
-Undaunted by this, the children spent over an hour happily hiding and seeking in the undergrowth around the site, getting more and more tired.
+Our evening activity was Ambush and the children spent over an hour happily hiding and seeking in the undergrowth around the site, getting more and more tired.
 They have been learning lots of new songs and are definitely heard before they are seen!

-As we write, children are all settled and making the most of this opportunity.
-We are confident that when we say ‘lights out’ there will be silence!!!
-We are looking forward to the activities tomorrow, especially the Sensory Trail after all the rain!
+As we write, the children are in their chalets and getting ready for bed.
+We are confident that when we say “lights out” there will be silence!!!
+We are looking forward to the activities tomorrow especially the Sensory Trail after the recent rain!

-After a surprisingly early night (well 10.30pm!), everyone woke to a beautiful, if chilly, sunrise.
-The children got ready quickly and had a good breakfast of bacon and spaghetti (plus cereal,toast etc.) before returning to chalets to tidy up (sort of!) and get ready for the day.
+After a good nights sleep, everyone woke to a beautiful, if chilly, sunrise.
+The children got ready quickly and had a good breakfast of bacon and spaghetti) plus cereal,toast,etc) before returning to chalets to tidy up (sort of!) and get ready for the day.